top of page

 The verb 'showboat' has a fascinating etymology closely tied to its meaning.
 It originated in American English during the late 19th century.
 The term is a fusion of two distinct words: 'show' and 'boat.'
 'Show' refers to the act of presenting or displaying something for the purpose of entertaining or impressing others, while 'boat' naturally signifies a vessel used for transportation or travel.
 The unique combination of these words reflects the notion of individuals or performers who would go to great lengths to draw attention to themselves, often by using boats as a platform for elaborate and attention-grabbing displays.
 Over time, 'showboat' came to symbolize the deliberate seeking of attention or behaving in an ostentatious and flamboyant manner to impress others or gain recognition, capturing the essence of its etymological roots in a vivid and memorable way.

-Quiz: Find the meaning of the verb showboat:
+Find the correct meaning of the verb showboat:

 Try Again!